unstoppabledomains/dev-docs/snippets/_auth-headers-preparation.md

-The Reseller API uses bearer tokens to authorize requests with the `Secret API Token` from the Reseller dashboard.
+The Partner API uses bearer tokens to authorize requests with the `Secret API Token` from the Partner dashboard.

 | Field Name | Value |
 | - | - |